Getting to Know You Craft for Kids: A Small Group Craftivity

-What is included in the getting to know you craftivity
+What is included in the getting to Know You craftivity

 Students are asked to share what makes them feel appreciated, what helps them get along in groups and what listening looks or sounds like, in addition to something they love to do and an “I feel ___ when ____” statement.